NateInkDemon3070/Doom-TUI/README.md

 # doom-tui

-A TUI launcher for Doom built in Rust with [ratatui](https://github.com/ratatui-org/ratatui).
-Supports multiple engines (uzdoom, gzdoom, zandronum), WAD and mod selection, TOML configuration, and keyboard/mouse navigation.
+A TUI launcher for Doom built in Rust.
+Supports multiple engines, WAD and mod selection, and keyboard/mouse navigation.

 ## Installation